cloudflare/cloudflare-docs/content/kv/get-started.md

 This guide will instruct you through:

 - Creating a KV namespace.
-- Writing key-value pairs to your KV namespace from a Cloudflare Worker
+- Writing key-value pairs to your KV namespace from a Cloudflare Worker.
-- Reading key-value pairs from a namespace
+- Reading key-value pairs from a KV namespace.

 ## Prerequisites